willianantunes/willianantunes.com/content/blog/2022/05/2022-05-15-django-admin-authentication-using-sso-through-auth0.md

 * Application Client ID.
 * Application Client secret.

-Using the identity provider domain, we can configure the other required attributes (see more details in the [library's documentation](https://mozilla-django-oidc.readthedocs.io/en/stable/installation.html)).
-That's how we can set the `settings.py`:
+Using the *identity provider domain*, we can configure the other required attributes (see more details in the [library's documentation](https://mozilla-django-oidc.readthedocs.io/en/stable/installation.html)) in `settings.py`.
+So, that's how we can set it:

 ```python
 CUSTOM_OIDC_GROUPS_CLAIM = os.environ.get("CUSTOM_OIDC_GROUPS_CLAIM", "groups")